Over the past year, I have done several shoots for a history documentary.

-We originally wanted to use three cameras on three sliders but finding that many identical units for our dates and on our budget were quite a challenge.
+We originally wanted to use three cameras on three sliders, but finding many identical units for our dates and budget was quite a challenge.

-It was the start of the project so committing to buying equipment for the film and locking into a style we hadn’t tried yet wasn’t on the table either.
+It was the start of the project, so committing to buying equipment for the film and locking it into a style we hadn’t tried yet wasn’t on the table either.

-Ultimately, we chose the widely available Kessler Second Shooter Plus on a 3’ Kessler slider because these were the right match of function and budget for this production.
+Ultimately, we chose the widely available Kessler Second Shooter Plus on a 3’ Kessler slider because these matched the function and budget for this production.